Hennamann/node-forgeflower/README.md

 ### CLI Installation

-A CLI interface for ForgeFlower can be installed with
+A CLI interface for ForgeFlower can be installed with the following command:

 ```bash
 npm install -g fernflower